PlaidMrdeer/SilentVoice/README.md

     * default: true
     * description: write message permissions

-# Finally, thank you for using my plugin.
-If you find any bugs or functions you need during use, please contact me in time
+# Finally, thank you for using my plug-in.
+If you find any errors or required functions during use, please contact me in time